Instructors listed alphabetically by last name

 When Matt is not teaching he enjoys spending time in his recording studio, and has produced recordings for his students as well as some local artists.

 Olivia has been teaching piano at the Ukiah School of Music since 2015.
-She has found music to be an incredible way to connect with others, and find solace in a busy and chaotic world.
-Her goal as a teacher is to share this passion for music with her students, and help them build their own practice.
-She has worked with students from ages 4 to 70, from those who are learning piano for the first time, to students with several years’ of playing experience.
+Her goal as a teacher is to share her passion for music with her students, and help them build their own practice.
+She has worked with students from ages 4 to 70, from those who are learning piano for the first time, to students with several years of playing experience.

 Olivia began her studies in piano at age eight at the Ukiah School of Music with Tom Ganoung, and later studied cello at USM with Clovice Lewis.
 She has continued to study music and play in ensembles at Mendocino College and the University of California Santa Barbara, while working on her degrees in art and mathematics.
 Whether you’re interested in learning the basics of music, or have a specific project in mind, Olivia is excited to see what can be accomplished through practice and collaboration!